 The study found that in Southern Europe, building in a Saturday night stay saves travelers an average of 57% on the cost of the flight.
 But it doesn’t always work that way.
 In Northern Asia and China, the Saturday night trick doesn’t net any savings.
 You also have to take into account the fact that in many areas, hotel rooms are more expensive on Saturday night, thus adding to the overall cost of the trip.
 So in the long run, it might not save you anything.

-There’s no wonder Expedia makes a big push for you to book your flight and hotel at the same time.
-The study shows that you can save significantly by doing this.
+Another nugget gleaned from the Expedia study is that you can save significantly by bundling your flight and hotel together.
 I was booking a flight within Europe recently and the booking tool showed me that I could save 100% on my flight by booking it together with my hotel.
 This is because the savings of booking them together was equal to or more than the cost of the flight alone.
-Travelocity is one booking tool that promotes these deals under their Travel Deals section.
-Or you can run a Google search for it and see which aggrevators are making that claim.

 Our favorite flight predictors

-Maybe we can trust the studies to tell us how to find cheaper fares, but one thing still remains ultimately true, fares are added at all times of the day, every day, to reservations systems.
+Fares are being added at all times of the day, every day, to reservations systems.
 There’s no one time that flights are being added.
-Thus we should be prepared and ready to scoop up a good fare when it gets added.
+Thus you must be prepared and ready to scoop up a good fare when it gets added.

-If you want to rely on predictions and head to your computer to book a flight when those predictions states, then you have to be willing to live with the fare you’re given at that time.
-If you truly want to get the best airfare deals, you need to be in the know, and that requires being connected to the best travel alerts that can let you know within a few minutes of a great fare being added to the reservation system, so you can head in there right away and get the deal.
+If you truly want to get the best airfare deals, you need to be in the know, and that requires being connected to the best travel alerts that let you know within a few minutes of a great fare being added to the reservation system, so you can book the deal right away.